Erik-EEI/otp-ticket-service/docs/systemDocumentations/SystemDocumentation-getEvents.md

 # System Documentation

-This document provides an overview of the underlying operations behind the use cases of the system.
+This document provides an overview of the underlying operations behind the event list retrieval usecase.

 ## Get all events ( /getEvents )
 > ### In case of Cached value